 We are proud of our healthy school status and ask that parents bear this in mind when providing lunch for their children.
 Lunch boxes should not contain any chocolate, sweets or fizzy drinks in them.
-We suggest a sandwich, yoghurt, fruit, and a fruit or yoghurt type drink in a plastic bottle (no glass please).
+We suggest a sandwich, yogurt, fruit, and a fruit or yogurt type drink in a plastic bottle (no glass please).

 If you need some ideas about healthy lunch boxes then please click here.

 We have several children in school who have a severe nut allergy.
 It is very important that they do not come into contact with any nuts as the allergic reaction can be life threatening.